-than 120,000 Japanese Americans were interned behind barbed wire
+More than 120,000 Japanese Americans were imprisoned behind barbed wire

 during World War II...

+PROJECT.
 Details on the project that created the documentary and the workshop featured;

 HISTORY.
-Related historical documents, a timeline, list of internment camps and the impact
+Related historical documents, a timeline, list of WRA prison camps and the impact on Japanese Americans;

 GUIDE AVAILABLE NOW!!!
 Racism, Culture & Trauma: The Japanese